zudmonaite/zudmonaite/README.md

 ## Hi, I'm Viktorija 👋

-💼 I have 5+ years of experience working with financial and operational data, focusing on data analysis, validation, and solving problems.
+💼 Data Analyst with 5+ years of experience working with financial and operational data, focusing on data analysis, reporting, and data quality improvement.

 📊 In my work, I:
 - analyzed large datasets using SQL and BI tools